manish-panwar/vertx-issue-2544-reproducer-/README.md

 To see the issue, just run AppStarter.
 It will start a sample remote server, and a client impl which will use HttpClient and WebClient to make remote call.
 Wait 5 seconds after starting AppStarter and look at console logs.

+This sample code is just for demo purpose, and not Prod style/ready code.